alankrantas/project-foobear-circuitpython-fnaf-fan-game/README.md

-# Project Foobrar: a FNAF fan game built with CircuitPython and run on Wio Terminal
+# Project Foobrar: A FNAF Fan Game on CircuitPython and Wio Terminal

 ## References